Words: Sean O’Keefe

 Images: James Florio

 “We went through several firms before we had the lifestyle we wanted, at the cost we wanted in a space we love.
-Harmony takes time, it’s worth the wait,” says Bennet.
-The first firm was a design-build outfit that Bennet says simply refused to listen or make any adjustments to a spec plan.
-The second couldn’t get it in budget and Bennet felt the third began with a design compromised to meet the budget rather than planned around it.
-Undeterred, Bennet insisted that intuition be his compass.
+Harmony takes time, it’s worth the wait,” says Bennett.
+The first firm was a design-build outfit that Bennett says simply refused to listen or make any adjustments to a spec plan.
+The second couldn’t get it in budget and Bennett felt the third began with a design compromised to meet the budget rather than planned around it.
+Undeterred, Bennett insisted that intuition be his compass.
 He pushed on looking for the right designer and the right design.

 “We enjoy working with clients with unique needs and acute ambitions; architecture with a capital A,” says Brad Tomecek.
 His firm, Tomecek Studio, has a strong portfolio of custom residential homes and operates with a spirit of curiosity through craft and exploration.
 “Every client brings their own sensibilities, every site its own possibilities.
 We facilitate a process to reimagine how these pieces can come together.”

-Thinking beyond the now, Bennet and Tomecek also conceived of ways for the home to evolve with changing contexts.
-Flexibility in use, from Bennet’s point of view, not only had to consider multiple uses of a space but how the home could be easily maintained, reconfigured, and adapted to changing circumstances – foreseeable and otherwise.
+Thinking beyond the now, Bennett and Tomecek also conceived of ways for the home to evolve with changing contexts.
+Flexibility in use, from Bennett’s point of view, not only had to consider multiple uses of a space but how the home could be easily maintained, reconfigured, and adapted to changing circumstances – foreseeable and otherwise.

 “By building in a little extra plumbing, the design accounts for easily converting the first-floor office and powder room into a master suite, for instance,” says Tomecek.
 Accounting for the possibility of easily consolidating living requirements to a single-level considers aging-in-place and options for future owners as well.
 Solar panels and daylighting join a planned roof-top herb garden in making the home a sustainable asset well into the future as the neighborhood around continues to change.